Restore An Old Go Kart

 Their efficiency is dependent on the type of tires they are being used with.

-Sawtooth tread tires, like the ones on this Bird kart, work pretty well with scrub brakes.
+Sawtooth tread tires, like the fitted, work pretty well with scrub brakes.
 But, being powered by a 2-1/2 horsepower Tecumseh, the kart's not going very fast to begin with.

 First Ride